 Table of Contents

 Stavros Shiaeles is an Assistant Professor in cyber-security at the University of Portsmouth, UK.
 He worked as an expert in cyber-security and digital forensics in the UK and EU, serving companies and research councils.
-His research interest span in the broad area of cyber-security and more specifically in OSINT, social engineering, distributed denial-of-service attacks, cloud security, digital forensics, network anomaly detection and malware mitigation.
-Dr. Shiaeles has authored more than 60 publications in academic journals and conference, co-chaired many workshops and conferences and actively involved in research projects as Principal Investigator leading his cyber-security research team.
+His research interest span in the broad area of cyber-security and more specifically in OSINT, social engineering, distributed denial-of-service attacks, cloud security, digital forensics, network anomaly detection, and malware mitigation.
+Dr Shiaeles has authored more than 60 publications in academic journals and conferences, co-chaired many workshops and conferences and actively involved in research projects as Principal Investigator leading his cyber-security research team.

 Further to his academic qualifications, he holds a series of professional certifications, namely EC-Council Certified Ethical Hacker (CEH), EC-Council Advanced Penetration Testing (CAST611), ISACA Cobit 5 Foundation and a Cyberoam Certified Network and Security Professional (CCNSP), and he is EC-Council accredited instructor providing professional certifications training on cyber-security and penetration testing.
-He is also a Fellow of the BCS, Silver ISACA member, and a Fellow of the Higher Education Academy.
+He is also a Fellow of the BCS and a Fellow of the Higher Education Academy in the UK.

 Nicholas Kolokotronis is an Associate Professor and head of the Cryptography and Security Group at the Department of Informatics and Telecommunications, University of the Peloponnese.
 He received his B.Sc. in mathematics from the Aristotle University of Thessaloniki, Greece, in 1995, an M.Sc. in highly efficient algorithms (highest honours) in 1998 and a Ph.D. in cryptography in 2003, both from the National and Kapodistrian University of Athens.